tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **June 13th**
+Morning: We're launching Tattoy today!
+Even though it was my day off yesterday I spent most of it getting Tattoy ready for release.
+The only gotcha I came across is that Tattoy can't be published to crates.io.
+And Release-plz can't not publish to crates.io.
+So whilst I can still manually trigger a Github Release I'm going to have to remove Release-plz for now.
+I released to Hacker News, Reddit and Lobsters at 11am!
+Nervous and excited.
+Evening: The day went well, a few issues, but most of them quickly got sorted.
+The only niggle was the screenshot parser again, would love to find a more consistent way to handle that.
+But frontpage of HN, r/Linux and Lobster, what a day!

 📅 **June 11th**
 Evening: Got all the homepage gifs working!
 It looks soooooo good 🥹 I'm so proud of everything I've done.
 Also was working on some bugs, got the block cursor displaying right when it's over a pixel and think I hace a fix for Ghostty shaders refusing to render anything when `iChannel0` is empty.
 We're so close to a release!!!!!!!!!